libssh2/libssh2/docs/INSTALL-CMAKE.md

 cmake --build bld
 ```

-libssh2 will be built as a static library and will use any cryptography
+libssh2 is built as a static library and uses any cryptography library
-library available.
-The library binary will be put in `bld/src`, with the
+available.
+The library binary is put in `bld/src`, with the
 examples in `bld/example` and the tests in `bld/tests`.

 ## Customising the build